IBM/cloud-native-starter-security-workshop/workshop/pre-work/CLOUD_SHELL.md

 In your browser, login to the [IBM Cloud](https://cloud.ibm.com) Dashboard.
 Make sure you select your own account in the account list at the top, then click on the IBM Cloud Shell icon.

-That opens a new browser tab with your IBM Cloud Shell session.
+This opens a new browser tab with your IBM Cloud Shell session.

 ![](../../images/cloud-shell-launch.png)